Harry Kemp: Life and work

-Kemp was born in Youngstown, Ohio, the only son of a candymaker.
+Kemp was born on December 15, 1883, in Youngstown, Ohio, the only son of a candymaker.
 He was raised by his grandmother, in a house by the local train yards.
-At the age of seventeen he left home to become a common seaman; after returning to the United States he traveled across the country by riding the rails as a hobo.
-In his early twenties he attended Mount Hermon School, from which he was expelled around December 1906, and later the University of Kansas.
-While a student he began publishing verse in newspapers and magazines.
+At the age of seventeen, he left home to become a common seaman; after returning to the United States he traveled across the country by riding the rails as a hobo.
+In his early twenties, he attended Mount Hermon School, from which he was expelled around December 1906, and later the University of Kansas.
+While a student, he began publishing verse in newspapers and magazines.

 In 1910, Upton Sinclair and his wife Meta built a house in the single-tax village of Arden, Delaware.
 In 1911, Sinclair invited Kemp to camp on the couple's land there.
 Meta soon became enamored with Kemp, and in late August she left Sinclair for the poet.
 His part in the Sinclairs' divorce became especially notorious in its day.

 He spent much of his maturity traveling; he stayed in a number of planned communities for varying lengths of time, then wrote autobiographical novels about his experiences.
 Kemp's Tramping on Life: An Autobiographical Narrative (1922) was one of the best selling "tramp autobiographies" of the 1900–1939 period.
 When not traveling he was a regular denizen of Greenwich Village in New York City and Provincetown on Cape Cod in Massachusetts, where he was associated with the Provincetown Players.
 There is a street named for him, Harry Kemp Way, in Provincetown.
 Harry Kemp was also known as the "poet of the dunes."
 Kemp lived on and off in a shack in the dunes of Provincetown, Cape Cod for a period of about 40 years, and he died there in 1960.
 A 1934 Kemp poem titled, "The Last Return," was written for the Coast Guard men who steadfastly worked to save the lives of those shipwrecked on Cape Cod's coast.